ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

-# LabView Client Examples
+# LabVIEW Client Examples

-## monoDrive LabView Client Examples
+## monoDrive LabVIEW Client Examples

-After installing the monoDrive Client from the VI package manager, several pre-built examples will be available through the "Help" -> "Find Examples" dialog in LabView.
+After installing the monoDrive Client from the VI package manager, several pre-built examples will be available through the "Help" -> "Find Examples" dialog in LabVIEW.
 The `ni_monoDrive.lvproj` contains references to all the VIs described here.

 For all of these examples, you will need to have either the monoDrive Simulator